Medications and Drugs

 Brand Names: Methergine

-Generic Name: methylergonovine (Pronunciation: meth il er GON o veen)
+Generic Name: methylergonovine (oral and injectable) (Pronunciation: meth il er GON o veen)

 What is methylergonovine (Methergine)?

 Methylergonovine is in a group of drugs called ergot alkaloids.
 It affects the smooth muscle of a woman's uterus, improving the muscle tone as well as the strength and timing of uterine contractions.

 Methylergonovine is used just after a baby is born, to help deliver the placenta (also called the "afterbirth").
 It is also used to help control bleeding and to improve muscle tone in the uterus after childbirth.

 Methylergonovine may also be used for purposes than those listed in this medication guide.

 Methergine 0.2 mg

 round, pink, imprinted with SANDOZ, 78-54

 What are the possible side effects of methylergonovine (Methergine)?